takiyu/hyperface/README.md

 ## Configuration ##
-Important variables are configured by `config.json`. set `gpu` positive number to use GPU, port numbers of web servers and so on.
+Important variables are configured by `config.json`.

+Set `gpu` positive number to use GPU, port numbers of web servers and so on.

 ## Train ##
 To skip training, please use trained model from [here](https://www.dropbox.com/s/qrc1c9ek737ljm5/model_epoch_190?dl=0).